SwikritiT/swaglabs-tests/blog/blog.md

 ```

-Cypress executed the tests in 26 seconds, with repeated runs showing execution times ranging from 21 seconds to 26 seconds, averaging at 24 seconds.
+Cypress executed the tests in 26 seconds, with repeated runs showing execution times ranging from 21 seconds to 26 seconds, averaging 24 seconds.

 **Playwright Execution in Headless Mode**
 By default, Playwright runs tests in parallel across multiple workers.
 To ensure a fair comparison with Cypress, I configured Playwright to run tests sequentially with a single worker by updating the `playwright.config.js` file: